H-R-Sun/H-R-Sun.github.io/_pages/about.md

   - /about.html
 ---

+这是修改后的版本：

+---

-I am Haoran Sun, a recent graduate with a Master of Science in Applied Mathematics and Statistics from Johns Hopkins University.
-I also hold a Bachelor of Science in Statistics with minors in Computer Science and Mathematics from the University of Minnesota, Twin Cities.
-With a strong foundation in data science and machine learning, I have participated in various research projects, including medical image classification and predicting stress cardiomyopathy using neural networks.
+I am Haoran Sun, and I hold an M.S. in Applied Mathematics and Statistics from Johns Hopkins University, completed in May 2024.
+I previously earned a B.S. in Statistics with minors in Computer Science and Mathematics from the University of Minnesota.

+My research has focused on applying machine learning techniques to healthcare data, including ECG-based prediction models, and evaluating large vision models using cognitive development benchmarks.

-In my free time, I enjoy enhancing my technical skills in Python, R, C++, and Java, and I am always eager to explore new challenges in data science and statistical modeling.
+I am particularly interested in the intersection of machine learning, statistical analysis, and healthcare innovation.
+I have expertise in Python, R, C++, and Java, and I am fluent in both English and Mandarin.

+---

+如果还有其他修改，请告诉我！